-Once approved under the RFAS, Zemo Partnership will issue Renewable Fuel Declaration templates with a unique reference number specific to the RFS.
+Once approved under the RFAS, Zemo will issue Renewable Fuel Declaration templates with a unique reference number specific to the RFS.
 RFS are required to use a unique declaration number for each declaration issued and have a record keeping system that enables customers to be matched with these specific numbers.

 By default the RFS can only issue declarations for renewable fuel sold after the approval date, as shown in the RFS approval document.
-If the RFS had previous mass balance data available and was able to demonstrate full compliance during the application audit, Zemo will permit the RFS to issue Renewable Fuel Declarations for volumes sold for up to one quarter (no more than 3 months) prior to RFAS approval.
+If the RFS had previous mass balance data available and was able to demonstrate full compliance during the application audit, Zemo will permit the RFS to issue Renewable Fuel Declarations from the start of the quarter in which they are approved.
 Written evidence of this permission will be required during the first compliance audit.

-Zemo Partnership recommends that declarations be issued to each customer on a monthly basis although the maximum permitted timeframe is quarterly.
+Zemo recommends that declarations be issued to each customer on a monthly basis although the maximum permitted timeframe is quarterly.

 Declarations shall reflect the lifecycle GHG emissions and feedstock sustainability performance of the renewable fuel sold.
 The information to be included, covering each period, is: customer name and address, renewable fuel or blend sold, GHG emissions savings, GHG emissions intensity, description of feedstocks, countries of origin of the feedstocks and status regarding voluntary sustainability scheme certification.
-Example declarations can be found in Appendix B.
+Example declarations can be found in Appendix B, along with guidelines for completing declarations.